godotengine/godot-docs/reference/gdscript.rst

     export var number = 5  # also available to the property editor

-One of the fundamental benefits of exporting member variables is to have them visible in the property editor.
+One of the fundamental benefits of exporting member variables is to have them visible and editable in the Godot editor.
 This way artists and game designers can modify values that later influence how the program runs.
-For this, a special export syntax is provided for more detail in the exported
+For this, a special export syntax is provided.
-variables:

 ::